aboisvert/skiis/README.md

 ### Performance ###

-Skiis' performance is comparable to Scala Parallel Collections -- sometimes better, sometimes worse.
+Skiis' performance is generally comparable to Scala Parallel Collections -- sometimes better, sometimes worse.
 It depends on your workload (types of operations), the thread pool you use, the allowable queue depth and worker batch size, and so on.

-I have no yet tested Skiis on machines with > 16 CPU cores.
+I have not yet tested Skiis on machines with > 16 CPU cores.

 ### Examples ###